Internal and External commands in Linux

 Internal commands are part of the shell.External commands are not part of the shell.

-Internal commands execute fast as they directly run from the shell.External commands are slow as they run from the disk.
+Internal commands execute faster as they are run directly from the shell.
+External commands are slow as they run from the disk.

-Internal commands provide only basic functionalities.External commands provide all functionalities.
+Internal commands provide only basic functionalities.
+External commands provide all functionalities.

-Internal commands are simple and straightforward.External commands are complex.
+Internal commands are straightforward.
+External commands are complex.

-Internal commands always run from RAM.External commands first time run from disk.
+Internal commands always run from RAM.
+External commands, for the first time, run from disk.

-ComputerNetworkingNotes Linux Tutorials Internal and external commands in Linux
+ComputerNetworkingNotes Linux Tutorials Internal and External commands in Linux